dougsummerville/Simple-AXI-SPI-Peripheral/README.md

 # Simple-AXI-SPI-Peripheral
-An AXI4 SPI manager that can be instantiated within a Xilinx Vivado design to interface SPI slave(s).
+An AXI4 SPI manager that can be instantiated within a Xilinx Vivado design to interface SPI subordinates(s).
 The SPI interface uses standard MOSI, MISO, SCLK, and either an active-low or active-high SS.
-A single general-purpose output port with a width of up to 32 bits can be optionally enabled to use, for example, as slave select or additional control lines.
+A single general-purpose output port with a width of up to 32 bits can be optionally enabled to use, for example, as subordinate select or additional control lines.
 The SPI module has run-time configurable baud rate, bit ordering, and SPI mode (CPOL:CPHA) selection and includes a loopback feature for testing.
 Double-buffered RX and TX data registers allow back-to-back transfers without de-asserting SS.

 ## Motivation
 The SPI peripheral included in the Vivado IP catalog is overly complex for simple designs.
 This peripheral can be quickly instantiated and easily programmed from a hard- or soft-processor.
 In addition, the optional GPIO port allows for custom output signals without instantiating a separate GPIO core.